tanyaOnik/alx-pre_course/README.md

 alx is interesting!
-Right Tee,it is
+Right Tee,it is,wow